Research Plan: Grubble Project

 - Hidden fees or unclear delivery costs frustrated users late in the checkout process.

-- Users disliked duplicate data entry (address, card info) across apps.
+- Users disliked duplicate data entry (address, card info), reporting sometimes the apps don’t save their personal information.

 - Lack of cross-platform consistency in restaurant availability caused confusion (“Some places are only on one app”, “Some places have discounts in one app but not in another”).

-- Participants wished for a single app to compare everything in one place, echoing the projects’ core value proposition.
+- A participant reported that a single app comparing everything in one place would be convenient, echoing the projects’ core value proposition.

 Context of Use

-- During work-from-home days, users order lunch more often but with simpler, faster criteria (“just something nearby and quick”).
+- During work-from-home days, users order lunch more often but with simpler, faster criteria (“just something nearby and quick”), and order familiar dishes from the restaurants they already know.

 2. Usability Test Insights — Observing Real Interactions (App A)